 French: Vigne vièrge.

 DYE COLOURS:: Berries give a fugitive blue-purple in an eco print; leaves, a wimpy yellow-green.
 Reported as fugitive in the traditional dye pot and even a no-show.
 Under investigation by your author.
+Iris Dulman, eco-printer extraordinaire and generous teacher, makes wonderful prints with this plant.

 ECO PRINT: Virginia creeper: